Dora Hand

-Dora Hand (c.
-1844 – October 4, 1878), aged c.
-34, was an American dance hall singer and actress in Dodge City, Kansas, who was mistakenly shot to death from ambush by a young suitor who was acquitted of criminal charges in the case.
+Dora Hand, her stage name was Fannie Keenan, (c.
+1844 – October 4, 1878, aged c.
+34), was an American dance hall singer and actress in Dodge City, Kansas, who was mistakenly shot to death from ambush by a young unwanted suitor who was acquitted of criminal charges in the case.
 Hand was also linked romantically with James H. "Dog" Kelley, the mayor of Dodge City from 1867 to 1871.